Albuquerque Premises Liability Lawyer

 When in such a case the property owner or those working at the owner’s direction have failed to meet their legal obligation for the safety of visitors and a visitor is injured, the property owner may be held liable.
 The injured person may seek restitution for his or her losses, such as for medical expenses, lost income, pain, suffering, and more.

 If you are in Albuquerque or Central New Mexico, Parnall Law can assist and advise you about pursuing a premises liability claim after injuries caused by:

-- Unsafe staircase or handrails: A staircase, stair treads or its handrails that are damaged, not maintained, badly designed, poorly lit, wet or strewn with debris can cause people to slip or trip and fall.
+- Unsafe staircase or handrails: A staircase, stair treads, or handrails that are damaged, not maintained, badly designed, poorly lit, wet, or strewn with debris can cause people to slip or trip and fall.
 These hazards should be repaired or identified with proper lighting and warnings.